 The upstairs is a loft space with couches and chairs perfect for reading and relaxing, as well as more built-in storage space.
 A cute feature of the loft is the iron railing panels which depict scenes from fairytales and woodland scenes.

 We hope you’ve liked this look at the completed Vermont cabin project.
-If you have any questions about the design and building process of a log home or cabin, contact Real Log Homes today!
+If you have any questions about the design and building process of a log home or cabin, call Real Log Homes today or fill out the form below for more information!

 See Related Posts: